nAmnesiac/py_basicMD/learnhere/README.md

-# Python Basic Molecular Dynamics Model
+# Python Molecular Dynamics Engine Report
-**basicMD** setup and script for running simulation

 ## Shortly
 This is a basic molecular dynamics engine for simulating ideal and Lennard Jones gas in a fixed box.